samartzidis/WinAppleKey/README.md

 # WinAppleKey

-Apple Keyboard (model A1314 and A1644) Driver for Windows 10.
+Apple Keyboard Driver (models A1314 and A1644 exclusively) for Windows 10.

 WinAppleKey enables the use of the **Apple Wireless Keyboard (A1314)** and the **Apple Magic Keyboard (A1644)** under a native 64-bit **Windows 10** installation.
 No other drivers (such as Apple's Bootcamp) are needed.